 Aug.
 18, 2016 - APS to build a substation north of Daisy Mountain Post Office, on 43rd Avenue.
 Read the release.

 Oct.
 7, 2016 - APS releases construction timeline.
 View the document.

 March 14, 2017 - Commission to hold public comment in APS rate settlement.
 Read the release.

 Hiking Ban for Canines During Summer Heat

 The City of Phoenix Parks and Recreation Board approved a pilot program for three months to prohibit dogs on trails when the temperature reaches 100 degrees or higher.
 The City of Phoenix also banned all dogs from Camelback Mountain, regardless of temperatures.
-The rule goes into effect July 8, 2016, and violators may be cited with penalties up to $2,500 and jail time.
+Violators may be cited with penalties up to $2,500 and jail time.

 Maricopa County 2030 Comprehensive Plan

 The Comprehensive Plan covers four primary areas - land use, transportation, and environmental and economic development.
 The document contains very broad, overriding goals and policies in relation to each of the four sections and “seeks to create strong and vibrant communities within Maricopa County by encouraging orderly development while creating a healthy environment and a healthy economy.”
 By accommodating new growth in areas that can sustain additional development, the plan endeavors to conserve scarce resources and to build strong communities based on an efficient transportation system, well-protected environmental resources and a strong, diversified economy.
 The plan’s elements reflect the character of the county’s population, while the policies and implementation tools guide future land use and transportation decisions.